micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

   * 2 images taken in epoch 2014 (tif)
   * 1 folder of orientations of epoch 2014
   * 1 configuration file of the camera (xml)

+> Note:
+> (1) All the historical aerial images (i.e. epoch 1971) are scanned from negatives, followed by resampling to the geometry of the fiducial marks.
+> (2) In order to improve processing efficiency, all the sattelite images (i.e. epoch 2014) are subregions cropped from the original Pleiades images with MicMac command "SateLib CropRPC".

 # 1. Intra-epoch processing